cs0lar/ProGBarZ/README.md

 2. The [marko](https://markojs.com/) templating engine
 3. The [progressbar.js](https://kimmobrunfeldt.github.io/progressbar.js/) library for shaped progress bars
 4. The [node-sqlite3](https://github.com/mapbox/node-sqlite3) client library to interact with the SQLite persistence engine
+5. The [sparkline](https://github.com/fnando/sparkline) library to draw the  progress rate graph for each task

 # Migrations
 ProGBarZ supports a very simple strategy for database migrations via the command: